vathanahim/Data_Pipeline_ML_Project/README.md

 Volvo has millions of data on their testing trucks and they want to use it to group their trucks based on their customer’s usage.
-The analysis of the daily duty cycle data will be used in unsupervised machine learning algorithms of K-Means and DBSCAN paired with PCA if necessary to determine the best clustering model for the trucks.
+The analysis of the daily duty cycle data will be used in unsupervised machine learning algorithms of K-Means and DBSCAN.
+A pairing with PCA will be used if necessary to determine the best clustering model for the trucks or for visualization purposes.
 A system of data extraction, processing and cleaning needs to be created in order to streamline an efficient process of feeding the data in the best performing machine learning model.